alvaroandresgarayromero/machinelearningsheet/docs/notes/supervised/support_vector_machines.rst

 - Radial Basis Function (RBF) Kernel

-    The use of special functions centered at each of the data points in order to model non-linear datasets.
+    The use of radial basis functions centered at each of the data points in order to model non-linear datasets.

     .. image:: examples/support_vector_machines/kernels/rbf_technique.png